MarkStringer/MarkStringer.github.io/_posts/2014-01-29-The_Job_Wont_Save_You.markdown

 *And so hold on when there is nothing in you*
 *Except the Will which says to them: "Hold on!"*

 But as you're doing this, you should understand that you *might fail*.
 Because somebody has to (gah!
 How anti-self help is *that* thought).
 And maybe you should bear in mind, that even if you don't fail, even if you succeed, that might not be what you think it is.
-Maybe fulfillment really is, as the poet Philip Larkin said an ["desolate attic."](http://www.poemhunter.com/best-poems/philip-larkin/deceptions/).
+Maybe fulfillment really is, as the poet Philip Larkin said an "desolate attic."

 When you try that hard and succeed, don't be surprised if the people who haven't done as well find a way of tripping you up.
 If you try that hard and *don't* succeed - but let people see how hard you're trying, don't be surprised when people exploit the areas where you've shown weakness.